emmabonuttidagostini/emmabonuttidagostini.github.io/projects.md

 <div style="height: 70px;"></div>

-## Quote Erat Detectendum (Q.E.D.)
+## Quote Erat Detectendum (Q.E.D.).
+A Computational Analysis of Reported Speech in News Media.

 With Etienne Ollion and Guilhem Sicard, I have developed a ML pipeline to automatically extract quotes from French newspaper content, leveraging sequence labeling and seq-2-seq models.
-We are currently writing up a paper documenting this methodology, preparing a GitHub repository, and adapting our workflow to English.
+We have also developed an English version of the model.
-We will present this method at IC2S2 2025 in Sweden in July 2025.
+We have presented this method at IC2S2 2025 in Sweden in July 2025.
+We are currently finalizing a paper documenting this methodology and preparing a GitHub repository.
 Stay tuned for more updates!

 ## Mediated Voices